A Tale of the Secret Saint: Anime

 An anime television series adaptation was announced on March 6, 2025.
-The series will be produced by Felix Film and directed by Tomoe Makino, with Naoki Murata serving as assistant director, Deko Akao handling series composition, Satomi Kurita designing the characters, and Kenichiro Suehiro composing the music.
-It is set to premiere in April 2026.
+It will be produced by Felix Film and directed by Tomoe Makino, with Naoki Murata serving as assistant director, Deko Akao handling series composition, Satomi Kurita designing the characters, and Kenichiro Suehiro composing the music.
+The series was originally scheduled for April 2026, but was later delayed "in order to aim to provide a more enjoyable work for everyone".
+It is set to premiere on October 3, 2026, on Tokyo MX and other networks.
 The opening theme song is "Flare of Soul", performed by Kaya, and the ending theme song is "Stellar", performed by Utahime Dream All Stars.
+Crunchyroll will stream the series.
+Muse Communication licensed the series in Southeast Asia.

 Reception

 By June 2024, the series had over 2.7 million copies in circulation.

-The series was ranked second in the 2024 and 2025 editions of Takarajimasha's Kono Light Novel ga Sugoi! guidebook in the tankōbon category.
+The series was ranked second in the 2024, 2025, and 2026 editions of Takarajimasha's Kono Light Novel ga Sugoi! guidebook in the tankōbon category.
+The spin-off series was also ranked seventh in the same category in the 2026 edition.